-Do not run the engine in confined areas, such as a closed garage, any longer than needed to move your motorhome in or out of the area. П Windows should be closed while driving or running the generator (if so equipped)
+Ш Do not run the engine in confined areas, such as a closed garage, any longer than needed to move your motor home in or out of the area. П Windows should be closed while driving or running the generator (if so equipped)

-to avoid drawing dangerous exhaust gases into the motorhome.
+Windows should be closed while driving or running the generator (if so equipped) to avoid drawing dangerous exhaust gases into the motor home.